oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 <document-property---license-expression>
 License expression (`license_expression`) of value type `string` with `1` or more characters contains the SPDX license expression for the CSAF document.
-It MUST NOT contain a license text.
+It SHALL NOT contain a license text.
 See Annex B of
 \[#link(<SPDX301>)[SPDX301]\] for details.
-The `DocumentRef` part given in that ABNF MUST NOT be used in CSAF.
-Any SPDX license identifier not from the official SPDX license identifier list MUST contain a prefix of the form `LicenseRef-<license-inventoring-entity>-` where `<license-inventoring-entity>` is replaced with a unique name for the entity that provided the database this license identifier was found in.
+The `DocumentRef` part given in that ABNF SHALL NOT be used in CSAF.
+Any SPDX license identifier not from the official SPDX license identifier list SHALL contain a prefix of the form `LicenseRef-<license-inventoring-entity>-` where `<license-inventoring-entity>` is replaced with a unique name for the entity that provided the database this license identifier was found in.